cScarlson/hackCO/README.md

 brew install https://raw.github.com/dcunited001/homebrew/dc/ccn-keggar/Library/Formula/ccnx.rb
 ```

+Note about `ccngetfile` and `ccnputfile`

+> If you have problems where these or other javasrc/ binaries are missing, you may need to build from source and call `sudo make install`.

 If you're on Linux, check out the official [install guide](https://www.ccnx.org/wiki/CCNx/InstallingCCNx).

 > Basically, check out the list of dependencies and make sure you have them all.